On Locality-Sensitive Orderings and their Applications: Introduction

-\paragraph*{Shifting.} The \Zorder (and quadtrees) does not preserve distance.
+\paragraph*{Shifting} The \Zorder (and quadtrees) does not preserve distance.
 That is, two points that are far away might be mapped to two close-together points, and vice versa.
 This problem is even apparent when using a grid, where points that are close together get separated into different grid cells.
 One way to get around this problem is to shift the grid (deterministically or randomly) \cite{hm-ascpp-85}.
-The same approach works for quadtrees---one can shift the quadtree constructed for a point set several times such that for any pair of points in the quadtree, there will be a shift where the two points are in a cell of diameter that is $O(1)$ times their distance.
+The same approach works for quadtrees---one can shift the quadtree constructed for a point set several times such that for any pair of points in the quadtree, there will be a shift where the two points are in a cell of diameter that is $\Od(1)$ times their distance.
+(Throughout, we use the $\Od$ notation to hide constants that depend on $d$.
+Similarly, $\Oe$ hides dependencies on $\eps$.)
 Improving an earlier work by Bern \cite{b-acpqh-93}, Chan \cite{c-annqr-98} showed that $2\lceil d/2\rceil+1$ deterministic shifts are enough in $d$ dimensions (a proof is reproduced in \apndref{shifting}).
 A somewhat similar shifting scheme was also suggested by Feige and Krauthgamer \cite{fk-sfpta-97}.
 Random shifting of quadtrees underlines, for example, the approximation algorithm by Arora for Euclidean TSP \cite{a-ptase-98}.

-By combining \Zorder with shifting, Chan \cite{c-cppsr-02} observed an extremely simple data structure for $O(1)$-\si{appr}\-\si{oximate} nearest neighbor search in constant dimensions: just store the points in \Zorder for each of the $2\lceil d/2\rceil+1$ shifts; given a query point $q$, find the successor and predecessor of $q$ in the \Zorder by binary search for each of the shifts, and return the closest point found.
-The data structure can be easily made dynamic to support insertions and deletions of points, and can also be adapted to find $O(1)$-approximate bichromatic closest pairs.
+By combining \Zorder with shifting, both Chan \cite{c-cppsr-02} and Liao \etal~\cite{lll-hdsssfc-01} observed an extremely simple data structure for $\Od(1)$-\si{appr}\-\si{oximate} nearest neighbor search in constant dimensions: just store the points in \Zorder for each of the $2\lceil d/2\rceil+1$ shifts; given a query point $q$, find the successor and predecessor of $q$ in the \Zorder by binary search for each of the shifts, and return the closest point found.
+The data structure can be easily made dynamic to support insertions and deletions of points, and can also be adapted to find $\Od(1)$-approximate bichromatic closest pairs.

-For approximate nearest neighbor search, the $O(1)$ approximation factor can be reduced to $1+\eps$ for any fixed $\eps>0$, though the query algorithm becomes more involved \cite{c-cppsr-02} and unfortunately cannot be adapted to compute $(1+\eps)$-approximate bichromatic closest pairs.
-(In the monochromatic case, however, the approach can be adapted to find \emph{exact} closest pairs, by considering $O(1)$ successors and predecessors of each point~\cite{c-cppsr-02}.)
+For approximate nearest neighbor (\ANN) search, the $\Od(1)$ approximation factor can be reduced to $1+\eps$ for any fixed $\eps>0$, though the query algorithm becomes more involved \cite{c-cppsr-02} and unfortunately cannot be adapted to compute $(1+\eps)$-approximate bichromatic closest pairs dynamically.
+(In the monochromatic case, however, the approach can be adapted to find \emph{exact} closest pairs, by considering $O_d(1)$ successors and predecessors of each point~\cite{c-cppsr-02}.)